farkkilab/SNParray_BAFstats/README.md

 rs180981568     8       7011720 AC      0.02673887      -2.99316        AC      0.6640925       -5.381115
 ```

-It is necessary that the columns corresponding for each sample info, contain the strings: "GType", "B Allele Freq", "Log R Ratio"
+It is necessary that the columns corresponding for each sample info, contain the strings: "GType", "B Allele Freq", "Log R Ratio".
+You can find an example input file in this repository: `Example_input.txt`.

 ### How to generate input file